Rahul24-06/Computer-pointer-Controller-using-Gaze-Estimation/README.md

   * FPGA are field programmable and has high flexibility. i.e., They can be re-programmed even after deployment.
   * FPGA has long lifespan.
 It can easily last for 10 years.

-* The FPS processed by the GPU is higher than the other devices, specially when moderl with FP16 precision is used.
+* The FPS processed by the GPU is higher than the other devices, specially when model with FP16 precision is used.
 * Changing the model precision has a effect in the model accuracy.
 Model size can be reduced to lowering the precision from FP32 to FP16 or INT8, thus makes the inference rate faster.

-Note that, reducing the model precision might lose some of the important information used for training which  decreases themodel accuracy.
+**Note that, reducing the model precision might lose some of the important information used for training which  decreases themodel accuracy.

 ## Stand Out Suggestions